rabinthapa18/goImageCompressor/README.md

 - Efficient image compression using Golang's `imaging` package.
 - Integration with AWS S3 for storing and retrieving images.
 - Serverless deployment using AWS Lambda.
-- Docker support for easy deployment and scaling.

 ## **Getting Started**